Back to all posts

 Placement is just as important.
 Give the code some breathing room, or “quiet space,” around its edges so camera apps can easily focus on it.
 Avoid putting it too close to the edge of the card or on a complex background pattern.
 The goal is to make your QR code a seamless part of your business card design, not a clunky addition.

-Don’t Link to a Non-Mobile-Friendly Page
+Always Link to a Mobile-Friendly Experience

 Remember that every single person who scans your QR code will be doing it on a smartphone.
 If the code directs them to a website that isn’t optimized for mobile, you’ve created a dead end.
 Pinching and zooming to read text or fill out a form is a frustrating experience that will cause most people to simply give up.